-This stunning waterfall near Toronto is the perfect fall day trip
+Sherman Falls is a stunning waterfall near Toronto that's a perfect fall day trip

 Who said that chasing waterfalls was just a summer thing?

 Some of Ontario's most breathtaking falls shouldn't be missed just because the weather got a little cooler.
 I could even argue that they're at their most beautiful right now, with the colours peaking and heavy water flowing.

 Sherman Falls, just 45 minutes outside of Toronto in Hamilton, is one of those natural beauties that is best seen in the fall.

 This 17-metre high curtain waterfall might not be Hamilton's tallest, but it's definitely one of the most cascading, with several "steps" resembling a massive staircase.